-- geographical spread: we will take into account the need to support work by a national portfolio of funded organisations across the whole of England.
+- geographical spread: we took into account the need to support work by a national portfolio of funded organisations across the whole of England.
 However, we will consider how some organisations work intensively within their home region and some have a reach and impact far beyond their home region.
 Some will tour widely.
 We will take into account the potential reach of the portfolio as a whole and we will be particularly interested in how organisations plan to reach places of current low arts engagement.

 - risk: we will take into account the level of financial risk to our investment across the national portfolio of organisations.

 These balancing criteria provide a framework against which we will make an informed but discretionary judgment about how each organisation might contribute to a National portfolio of funded organisations.